Jack's Flight Club

 Jack's Flight Club is a company co-founded by Jack Sheldon and Phil Wintermantle.
 It is an email newsletter and mobile app focusing on helping subscribers find cheap flights, using flight deal alerts.
-There are over 1,000,000 members in the United Kingdom and Europe.
+There are over 1,000,000 members in the United Kingdom, Europe and United States.

 History

 Jack's Flight Club was established in September 2016 by namesake Jack Sheldon in London.
 Before establishing Jack's Flight Club, Jack worked for a large data company.
 He had originally just searched for low airfare rates for the benefit of him, his friends, and his family, and later decided to turn it into a business.
 He also attributed his interest in searching for flight deals to seeing mistake fares.
 Jack spent £30 to set up the newsletter.
 Jack would later move headquarters to Kyiv.
 Jack currently works with partner Philip Wintermantle out of Barcelona.
 When determining how to monetize Jack's Flight Club, they briefly considered a total paywall, but felt that this was too aggressive.
 Affiliate links were also considered, as they found them "antithetical" to what the newsletter stood for.